 The following are free:

-The Student Union does also have sports equipment students can borrow free of charge.
+The Students’ Union does also have sports equipment students can borrow free of charge.

-Harper Adams University is proud to host over 20 Clubs, Societies and Common interest groups with a diverse mix of members from all courses and backgrounds.
-From celebrated and highly successful sports clubs such Rugby, Hockey and Shooting to smaller student led initiatives such as Ballet and Modern Dance and Taekwon-Do.
-Harper also recognises that not all of our students are necessarily looking for sports to pursue in their spare time, so groups like the Video Gaming Society, HOPS (Harper Outdoor Pursuits Society) as well as regional groups such as Harper Ireland and Harper Cymru.
+Harper Adams Students’ Union (HASU) is proud to host over 20 Clubs, Societies and Common interest groups with a diverse mix of members from all courses and backgrounds.
+HASU offer celebrated and highly successful sports clubs such Rugby, Hockey and Shooting, as well as Gaming (Video, Board and D&D), the Christian Union, Off-Road and Biology, as well as regional groups such as Harper Ireland and Harper Cymru.
 Each Club/Society is run by a group of trained students looking to give you the best experience possible.

 As well as the clubs and facilities offered on campus, Newport boasts facilities which include a tennis club, cycling club, rugby club, running club, swimming baths, climbing centre, local fitness/gyms.
 Lilleshall National Sports and Conferencing Centre is world famous as a premier sporting venue and located less than 4 miles from the campus.